DauMoe/note/interview_question.md

    - To resolve that, React creates a new algorithm with the complexity is O(n)

 - What is main goal for React Fiber?  or How react internally working? https://indepth.dev/posts/1008/inside-fiber-in-depth-overview-of-the-new-reconciliation-algorithm-in-react
-   - **Main goal**: making the animation smooth.
+   - **Main goal**: making the animation smooth by using new algorithm to detect exactly what thing should re-render immediately and what thing can be re-render after.
 Reduce the complexity of Diffing algorithm
    - **Dive deep**
       - From version 16 and higher, React re-write the reconciliation.
       - From version 15 and above, the algorithm is called `Stack reconciliation` because it works the same with stack (LIFO)